Cystic Fibrosis (CF): Symptoms, Causes, and Treatment

 Cystic Fibrosis Life Expectancy

-The effects of cystic fibrosis are highly subjective which depend on different factors such as age of diagnosis, over all health, quality of life and the duration of disease.
+The effects of fibrosis are highly subjective which depend on different factors such as the age of diagnosis, overall health, quality of life and the duration of disease.

 If we compare the past cases of CF, a child could not live through his elementary school years.
-But now, due to these improvements individuals live through their 30’s and 40’s.
+But now, due to these improvements and different clinical trials individuals live through their 30’s and 40’s.

-Routine therapies and healthy lifestyle aids people in living an active life.
+Routine therapies and a healthy lifestyle aids people in living an active life.

 If you found this article informative in any way, please feel free to share.
 Give your valuable suggestions and feedback in the comments sections below.